Official: US DFC

 Profile

-Scott Nathan · CEO, US Development Finance Corporation · USA
+Scott Nathan · former CEO, US International Development Finance Corporation · USA

-Nathan's strategic vision for the DFC extends beyond traditional development finance into explicit strategic competition with Chinese investment.
-The corridor's framing as critical mineral supply chain security — not merely African development — reflects this expanded mandate.
-This strategic framing has attracted bipartisan US political support but raises questions about whether DFC investments prioritise African community benefit or American supply chain interests.
+DFC's Lobito framing extends beyond traditional development finance into strategic competition and critical-minerals supply-chain security.
+This framing has attracted bipartisan US political support but raises questions about whether DFC investments prioritise African community benefit or American supply-chain interests.

 Our monitoring of Nathan and the DFC focuses on whether the institution's environmental and social safeguards are implemented substantively, not merely procedurally; whether community engagement requirements produce genuine consultation or performative box-ticking; and whether the DFC's accountability mechanisms provide effective remedy for affected communities when safeguards are breached.